Applied Arts and Sciences BAAS Degree

 Career Outlook for Managers

-According to the U.S. Bureau of Labor Statistics, employment opportunities for managers are projected to increase by 22% over the decade ending in 2018.
+According to the U.S. Bureau of Labor Statistics, employment opportunities for managers are projected to increase by 13% through 2022.
 Those with training in human resources, employee development and labor relations stand to benefit most from the favorable job climate.
 For more information, visit Occupational Outlook Handbook - Human Resources Specialists.